tversity/appflinger-go/README.md

 This approach allows HTML5 TV apps, like the one at www.youtube.com/tv, to run in the cloud and be delivered to any client device (including ultra low-end and legacy devices).

+## What is a Cloud Browser?
+A cloud browser runs on a server and therefore does all the rendering and execution of web content on the server.
+The client tends to be a very lightweight implementation of a remote UI protocol of some sort. the W3C has a cloud browser task force with additional information[here](https://www.w3.org/2011/webtv/wiki/Main_Page/Cloud_Browser_TF).